2018 – The BUZZ about BEES!

 Plant Sales: Members are invited to donate plants, seeds, pots, etc., for sale at most general meetings.
 Donated plants should be well rooted and labeled with at least their common name.
 Un-sold plants are to be taken home by the donor.
 The Club also holds an annual Spring Plant Sale which is open to the public.
 Proceeds help fund the schedule of monthly educational presentations.

-Parlour Shows: Parlour shows are an important and delightful aspect of most meetings and all members are encouraged to participate.
+Parlour Shows: Parlour shows are an important and delightful aspect of most meetings, and all members are encouraged to participate.
 Qualified show judges evaluate the entries, provide useful feedback, and award placements within the various categories established for each show.
-Four major trophies are handed out at year-end for parlour show achievements.
+Five major trophies are awarded at year end for parlour show achievements.

 Potato Contest: Each spring, a member of the Potato Contest Committee purchases seed potatoes.
-Members are urged to buy a potato (for a nominal amount) and plant it.
-Members can win prizes in various categories.
+Club members are urged to buy a potato (for a nominal amount) and plant it.
+In the fall, a member of the Potato Contest Committee supervises the digging and weighing of the yield.
+Prizes are awarded in various categories.

-Pumpkin & Squash Contest: At the October meeting, prizes are award in various categories for homegrown squashes and for decorating a pumpkin.
+Pumpkin & Squash Contest: At the October meeting, prizes are awarded in various categories for homegrown squashes and for decorating a pumpkin.

 Photo Contest: A photo contest is held each fall.
 Members are urged to make good use of their cameras year round and submit their best garden-related photos for judging.
 Prizes are awarded within various categories.